 Oil and Grease - Only one oil & grease value was found above the historic detectable limit of 5 mg/l this year.
 No indication of oil impacts from SPR activities was found or observed during any of the sampling episodes.
-Station A had only three of the quarterly O&G samples this year due to low water or non-flowing conditions.
-Station A had the single value of 6.5 mg/l.
+Station E had the single measurement of 13.3 mg/l and the occurrence could not be directly related to site activity at this great distance from the site.

 Dissolved Oxygen - Dissolved oxygen generally is greatest in the winter and spring and lowest from summer through fall.
 DO peaks were observed in the months of September through March and the lowest values were determined in the summer to early fall generally in the June to August timeframe this year.
-The lowest variability of a full 12 month set of data points was found at the RWIS measuring point of the ICW (Station C) with a CV value of 61.7 percent where the general size of the water body is expected to impart a more consistent dissolved oxygen level but not entirely without variation in the year.
-The station with the most DO variability during the year was sampling station B with a CV of 83.8.
-The overall range in DO this year is found to be 0.1 mg/l to 19.4 mg/l with a mean range of 3.2 mg/l to 7.4 mg/l from all tests and stations.
+The lowest variability of a full 12 month set of data points was found at the RWIS measuring point of the ICW (Station C) with a CV value of 30.6 percent where the general size of the water body is expected to impart a more consistent dissolved oxygen level but not entirely without variation in the year.
+The station with the most DO variability during the year was sampling station B with a CV of 63.9.
+The overall range in DO this year is found to be 0.1 mg/l to 12.3 mg/l with a mean range of 5.8 mg/l to 7.2 mg/l from all tests and stations.
 Four of the monitoring stations produced samples during the year with DO levels below 1 mg/l.
 Levels below 1.0 mg/l cannot be expected to support much aerobic life; values below 2.0 mg/l generally define anoxic conditions.
 The low values were not persistent and may have been associated with varying degrees of flushing, peak primary production, or both.

-Total Organic Carbon - Average annual TOC concentrations varied from 8.0 to 18.4 mg/l over the year at the five monitoring stations.
-The range in TOC from all samples is 5.3 to 28.9 mg/l.
-Stations A, D, and E had noticeably higher levels of TOC than other stations.
+Total Organic Carbon - Average annual TOC concentrations varied from 8.1 to 19.6 mg/l over the year at the four monitored stations.
+The range in TOC from all samples is 6.0 to 31.8 mg/l.
+Stations D and E had noticeably higher levels of TOC than other stations.
 The consistently higher TOC levels observed are believed to be a result of intermittent reduced flushing (dry spells) combined with higher organic loading reaching the receiving waters and stagnating off and on throughout the year.